xeraa/php-monitoring/readme.md

 1. **Metricbeat modules**:
     1. Show the *[Metricbeat Nginx] Overview* dashboard based on [https://xeraa.wtf/server-status](https://xeraa.wtf/server-status).
     1. Show the *[Metricbeat MySQL] Overview* dashboard.
-    1. Build a Time Series Visual Builder visualization for [https://xeraa.wtf/status](https://xeraa.wtf/status): Sum of `php_fpm.pool.connections.accepted` (optionally the derivative of this value), sum of `php_fpm.pool.connections.queued`, and sum of `php_fpm_pool.process.active`on a different axis and as a bar.
+    1. Build a Time Series Visual Builder visualization for [https://xeraa.wtf/status](https://xeraa.wtf/status): Sum of `php_fpm.pool.connections.accepted` (optionally the derivative of this value), sum of `php_fpm.pool.connections.queued`, and sum of `php_fpm_pool.process.active` on a different axis and as a bar.
     1. Add annotations to the previous visualizations — they don't correlate in this example, but it is still handy to see.
 1. **Filebeat**: Collecting both */var/www/html/silverstripe/silverstripe.log* and */var/www/html/silverstripe/silverstripe.json*.
 Hit [https://xeraa.wtf/error/](https://xeraa.wtf/error/), [https://xeraa.wtf/error/server/](https://xeraa.wtf/error/server/), and [https://xeraa.wtf/error/client/](https://xeraa.wtf/error/client/) for different errors and find them in the logs.
 1. **Heartbeat**: Run Heartbeat and show the *Heartbeat HTTP monitoring* dashboard in Kibana, then stop either nginx or php-fpm (different response code).
 1. **Auditbeat**: Show the dashboards for *[Auditbeat Auditd] Overview* and *[Auditbeat File Integrity] Overview*.
 1. **Kibana Dashboard Mode**: Point attendees to the Kibana instance to let them play around on their own.

-1. **Filebeat**: Let attendees hit */good* with a parameter and point out the MDC logging under `json.name` and the context view for one log message.
-Let attendees hit */bad* and */null* to show the stacktrace both in the JSON log file and in Kibana by filtering down on `application:java` and `json.severity: ERROR`.
-Also point out the `meta.*` information and `json.stack_hash`, which you could also visualize in a bar chart.